Reconcentration policy: Cuban War of Independence

 Rebel army leaders Máximo Gómez and Antonio Maceo Grajales instituted a strategy of guerrilla warfare in the countryside, often only engaging in hit-and-run attacks and destroying sugar plantations owned by the country's elite.
-The rebels received significant support from rural peasants and specifically black plantation workers.
+The rebels received significant support from rural peasants and specifically Black plantation workers.
 A Cuban exile group known as the Cuban Junta had effectively swayed American public opinion onto the side of the rebels.
-By 1896, the rebels had begun an offensive on the prosperous western end of the island destroying sugar plantations and causing severe damage to Spain's economy.
+By 1896, the rebels had begun an offensive on the prosperous western end of the island, destroying sugar plantations and causing severe damage to Spain's economy.

 Spanish administration

 Governor of Cuba Arsenio Martínez Campos insisted to Spain that the only path to victory included harsher strategies against the rebels.
 He reckoned it would be necessary to remove the supportive rural population from rebels in order to streamline offensives.
 Campos personally could not bring himself to order the forced relocation and resigned.

+Spanish General Valeriano Weyler upon his arrival in Havana on March 28, 1896.

 In 1896, Valeriano Weyler was appointed head of Spanish forces and governor of Cuba.
 Weyler had previously studied the conflict in Cuba and was a staunch supporter to the idea that the rural population must be relocated for Spain to be victorious.